apache/flink/docs/dev/local_execution.md

 The `JobExecutionResult` object, which is returned after the execution finished, contains the program runtime and the accumulator results.

-The `LocalEnvironment` allows also to pass custom configuration values to Flink.
+The `LocalEnvironment` also allows to pass custom configuration values to Flink.

 {% highlight java %}
 Configuration conf = new Configuration();
-conf.setFloat(ConfigConstants.TASK_MANAGER_MEMORY_FRACTION_KEY, 0.5f);
+conf.setFloat(TaskManagerOptions.MANAGED_MEMORY_FRACTION, 0.5f);
 final ExecutionEnvironment env = ExecutionEnvironment.createLocalEnvironment(conf);
 {% endhighlight %}